 - Preparing and studying technical drawings, specifications of electrical systems, and topographical maps to ensure that installation and operations conform to standards and customer requirements.

-- Developing budgets, estimating labour, material, and construction costs.
+- Developing budgets, estimating labor, material, and construction costs.

 - Compiling data and writing reports regarding existing and potential engineering studies and projects.

 - Collecting data relating to commercial and residential development, population, and power system interconnection to determine operating efficiency of electrical systems.